RafaelOstertag/presentation-demo/README.md

 It will create and launch the demo.
 Upon each invocation of `bootstrap.sh`, the CA is discarded and created from scratch.

+The administrator password is written to the file `ANATH_ADMIN_PASSWORD` in the repository root.

 Starting and Stopping demo